-ReportGenerator - New release with coverage by test support
+ReportGenerator - New release with risk hotspots analysis

 Since my last blog post about ReportGenerator a couple of features have been added.
 In this post I will describe the most important changes.